readium/annotations/README.md

 }
 ```

 ##### 1.3.2.4.
-Range Selector + CSS Selector + Plain Text Selector
+Range Selector + CSS Selector + XPath Selector + Plain Text Selector

 A Range Selector identifies the beginning and the end of the selection by using other Selectors.
 It contains two CSS Selectors.
-Each CSSSelector references the parent element of the text node containing start or end character of the annotation.
-It is refined by a Character Fragment Selector which selects the start or end character precisely (zero-based).
+Each CSSSelector references the parent element of the text node containing the annotation start or end character.
+It is optionally refined by an XPath Selector which points a specific text node in the parent element, itself refined by a Character Fragment Selector which selects a character in this text node.

+The use of XPathSelector is constrained to the selection of a text node among children of the element node selected by the CSS Selector.
+It is not included in the construct if the parent element has only one child text node.

-Note: such construct can be mapped from and to a DOM Range with no complex computing.
-See https://www.npmjs.com/package/css-selector-generator for an example of open-source codebase generating CSS Selectors from a Node; document.querySelector() returns the first Element Node within the document that matches the specified CSS selector.
+Note: such construct can be mapped from and to a DOM Range using simple code.
+See https://www.npmjs.com/package/css-selector-generator for an example of open-source codebase generating CSS Selectors from a Node; For getting a Node from a CSS Selector, developers will use document.querySelector().

-Sample 5: A text segment represented as two Text Position Selectors in CSS Selectors.
-The fragment selector identify the position *after* the 100th character (as Unicode code point) of the startSelector, and after the 25th character of the endSelector; note that the start and end selectors are not at the same level of the DOM tree:
+Sample 6: A text segment represented as two CSS Selectors; note that the start and end selectors are not at the same level of the DOM tree:

 ```json
 {